Last Updated on February 2, 2023 by The Filtery

 Beeswax

-Beeswax is usually more expensive compared to paraffin and soy, but it also tends to burn longer, too.
 When shopping for beeswax candles, look for companies that use sustainably sourced wax from local beekeepers.
-Bees are so crucial to our food supplies and they are currently in danger.
+Bees are so crucial to our food supplies, and they are currently in danger.
 Shopping from small businesses that work with local beekeepers is one small way we can help protect our bee populations.

-Natural and Phthalate-Free Fragrances
+Natural Essential Oils & Phthalate-Free Fragrances

 Wood, Cotton, or Hemp Lead-Free Wicks

-Many conventional candles have wicks that contain lead, which is a big no-no, especially if you have small children in the home.
 Look for candle brands that source from suppliers whose wick is explicitly lead-free.

-One last note about non-toxic, naturally-fragranced candles.
-They don’t usually smell quite as strong as candles made with synthetic fragrances, so one candle may not fill up an entire room.
+One last note about non-toxic, naturally-fragranced candles… They don’t usually smell quite as strong as candles made with synthetic fragrances, so one candle may not fill up an entire room.
 Most people like this because the chemically-smell isn’t overpowering, but just be aware that you may need to get a few candles if your goal is to fill up a large space!

 Everyone loves the scent of a warm, spiced pumpkin candle in the fall.
 But that scrumptious smell doesn’t have to come with all of the toxins!
-Buy from one of the shops above and rest assured knowing you’re not polluting your home with unnecessary fossil fuels and harmful synthetic chemicals.
+Buy from one of the shops above and rest assured, knowing you’re not polluting your home with unnecessary fossil fuels and harmful synthetic chemicals.